shreyansh26/Attention-Mask-Patterns/README.md

 # Attention Mask Patterns

 Using FlexAttention to compute attention with different masking patterns.

+The speedup over F.sdpa/xFormers and FA2 tends to increase with increasing sequence length.
+Timing plots are show for `seq_length=4096`.

 ### Causal mask
 Mask             |  Exeecution Time